rollbar/docs/guides/source-control.md

 # Integrating Rollbar with Source Control

 Rollbar can be integrated with your [Github](../github/), [Bitbucket](../bitbucket/), or [Gitlab](../gitlab/) repository.
-When Rollbar is connected to your source conrol system, new debugging features are unlocked.
+When Rollbar is connected to your source control system, new debugging features are unlocked.

 ## View source from stack traces